UK SRS thresholds — company qualification criteria

 The UK Sustainability Reporting Standards (UK SRS) apply to Public Interest Entities (PIEs) based on specific size and listing criteria.
 Understanding these thresholds is essential for determining your compliance obligations and implementation timeline.
+For the complete UKSRS reference — UK Sustainability Reporting Standards — covering S1, S2, deadlines and who must comply.

 Listed Company Qualification